Achim Buckenmaier: Life

 Achim Buckenmaier studied in Freiburg im Breisgau and Paris Catholic theology and received ordination in 1985.
 In addition, he passed the state examination for teaching at secondary schools and the state examination for the subject German at high schools.
 After being vicar and bible teacher in the Archdiocese of Freiburg, he joined in 1990, the " Community of Priests Serving Catholic Integrated Communities" (KIG), for which he was, inter alia, several years in Tanzania.

-In 1994, Buckenmaier earned his doctorate at the Ludwig-Maximilians-University Munich with Gerhard Ludwig Müller with the dogmatic work Das Verhältnis von Schrift und Tradition nach dem Zweiten Vatikanischen Konzil.
+In 1994, Buckenmaier earned his doctorate at LMU Munich with Gerhard Ludwig Müller with the dogmatic work Das Verhältnis von Schrift und Tradition nach dem Zweiten Vatikanischen Konzil.
 Vorgeschichte und Rezeption (The Relationship of Scripture and Tradition after the Second Vatican Council).

 From 2000 to 2002 he was managing director of St. Anna School Association, a private school with Catholic orientation.

-In 2009 he habilitated with the document Universale Kirche vor Ort - Aspekte zur Verhältnisbestimmung von Universalkirche und Lokalkirche ausgehend von der Debatte zwischen Joseph Ratzinger und Walter Kasper an der Katholisch-Theologischen Fakultät der Rheinischen Friedrich-Wilhelms-Universität Bonn.
+In 2009, he was habilitated with the document Universale Kirche vor Ort - Aspekte zur Verhältnisbestimmung von Universalkirche und Lokalkirche ausgehend von der Debatte zwischen Joseph Ratzinger und Walter Kasper an der Katholisch-Theologischen Fakultät der Rheinischen Friedrich-Wilhelms-Universität Bonn.
 (Universal Church on the spot - Aspects of determining the relationship between Universal Church and Local Church).